tmastny/website2/content/projects/napkin-math/p4/_index.md

 The main thread waits for the all the I/O threads to finish, and then executes the request on the data structure.
-Each request is stored in a client reply buffer.
+Each reply is stored in a client reply buffer.

-After all the requests are processed, then the main thread assigns I/O threads to each client to send the reply to the client socket.
+After all the requests are processed, the main thread assigns I/O threads to each client to send the reply to the client socket.